-This guide laid out your options so that you understand the digital landscape and can clearly see what’s possible.
+This guide laid out your options so that you understand the online landscape and can clearly see what's possible.

 If that's enough for you, fantastic!
 If you're like most people, you probably feel overwhelmed and wish you had someone to talk about your business with and find out exactly what the best course of action is.